scottx611x/CSCI-S-40/Lecture/Lectures.md

     - Homework question on Openflow:
       - <img width="687" alt="screen shot 2018-07-30 at 8 19 01 pm" src="https://user-images.githubusercontent.com/5629547/43430228-d8a2fa08-9435-11e8-844d-734e6e462c65.png">
     - See Lecture 13 1:36:00 for more details on Openflow
+    - Openflow can "look at everything together" where everything is all of the information in a usual frame (ethernet, IP, TCP/UDP info)
     -